ETO Logo

 Sources and methodology

 The top ten authors for each country are the ten authors with the most citations to articles they released while affiliated with organizations in that country.
-(We exclude authors with fewer than five articles publishedin the last 10 years.)
+(We exclude authors with fewer than five articles published in the last 10 years.
+Affiliation data may be incomplete in some cases.)
 Authors may appear in the top ten for multiple countries if their output in each country qualifies them for each country's list.
-For example, if Professor Smith published highly cited articles in Texas and in Tokyo, she might make the top ten list for the United States (based on her Texas articles) and for Japan (based on her Tokyo articles).
+For example, if Professor Smith publishes highly cited articles in Texas and in Tokyo, she might make the top ten list for the United States (based on her Texas articles) and for Japan (based on her Tokyo articles).

 Note that the "Affiliation" column for each author in the "Top Ten Authors" table is populated using the organization where the author received the most citations.
 For example, if Professor Smith worked at Georgia Tech before moving to Texas, but the articles she published in Georgia have fewer total citations than the articles she published in Texas, she would be listed in the table as affiliated with the University of Texas, not Georgia Tech.